Have you ever wondered why you can no longer remain anonymous?

 If you’re a social media snob, it’s possible that former flames or long-lost classmates won’t be able to find you.
 However, this does not make you invisible to large entities such as businesses or the government.”

-It’s a lot tougher to be anonymous now than 20 years ago, at least from the biggest firms and the government,” says Peter Swire, a law and ethics professor at Georgia Tech.
+It’s a lot tougher to be anonymous now than 20 years ago, at least from the most prominent firms and the government,” says Peter Swire, a law and ethics professor at Georgia Tech.
 The latter served on US President Obama’s Intelligence and Communications Technology Review Group.

-Advertisers track your internet habits across all your devices – phone, tablet, laptop – to learn where you go online, shop, and visit websites.
+Advertisers track your internet habits across all your devices, including your phone, tablet, and laptop, to learn where you go online, shop, and visit websites.

 Obtaining consent